getreu/tp-note/doc/source/tp-note--manpage.md

 that annotates the file '`<path>`' points to.
 If '`<path>`' is a directory (or, when omitted the current working directory), a new note is created in that directory.
 After creation, _Tp-Note_ launches an external text editor of your choice.
-Although the note's structure follows '`pandoc`'-conventions, it is not tied to any specific Markup language.
+At the same time the system's default web browser is started and connected to _Tp-Note_'s internal web server.
+This server watches and renders the edited note file and generates a live preview.

 After the user finished editing, _Tp-Note_ analyses eventual changes in the notes meta-data and renames, if necessary, the file, so that its meta-data and